DJSandsCreation/MNMLsite/README.md

 # MNMLsite
-a minimal site created using HTML &amp; CSS
+a minimal site created using HTML5 and CSS3